 I wrote stuff that would qualify as pure crack were it to be posted on the Internet (be thankful that very little of the things I've written in the 90s have seen the light of day): Simba and Nala from The Lion King joining a superhero team, a Super Star Destroyer getting blown up by dynamite as it prepared to destroy Earth, the Sailor Scouts fighting against my team of felinoids in the old Pontiac Silverdome, stuff of that nature.
 Little of it would make sense to anyone were they to read it, and looking back it all looks rather strange to me now.
 But I liked doing it; that's what's important.

-And now here I am as a guy getting close to my life's halfway point.
-Most of my salary gets spent on medicine, health insurance, and student loans; I've been diagnosed with some illness or another; and every day the world with its crime, worldwide violence, and astounding feats of human stupidity continue to make me depressed.
+And now here I am as a guy right around my life's halfway point.
+Most of my salary gets spent on medicine and health insurance; I've been diagnosed with some illness or another; and every day the world with its crime, worldwide violence, and astounding feats of human stupidity continue to make me depressed.
 One day, I decided: "No. Absolutely not.
 If this is what being an adult is like, forget this.
 If the future's going to take me, it better be prepared to face the tennis racket of DOOM."
 If I knew what my life was going to be like, I would've tried to enjoy my childhood a lot more.
 And now that there's no turning back, I will immerse myself in my formative years once again.

 I will write stuff that makes you say "What?", and I will make you question my train of thought.
 I will make you close your eyes and picture absurd situations.
 You will see me twist logic and common sense on its head.
 I will leave science to those better equipped to understand it, and focus on the fantasies and humor of my childhood.
 I will write to entertain myself, first and foremost; and if I've made even one person laugh, that's good enough for me.